jesseharold/php-img-blog/README.md

         | position     | int(3)       | YES  |     | NULL    |                |
         | visible      | tinyint(1)   | YES  |     | NULL    |                |
         +--------------+--------------+------+-----+---------+----------------+

+To Do:
+ - make tag_ids comma separated so it can me more than one digit
+ - make edit and new page show checkboxes and tag names, not just numbers
+ - ability to drag tags to change position?
+ - a way to have tags get their positions auto-sorted so tehy're all unique?
+ - when tag is deleted, remove it from all pages

+ - file upload, add path to img_path field
+ - auto resize images to a particular size(s) thats configurable
+ - figure out how to stop h function from replacing quotes and apos - double encoding ampersands?